Weakly Supervised Disentangled Generative Causal Representation Learning

 For a non-linear $f$, we use piece-wise linear functions defined by

-where $\cdot^{(i)}$ denote the $i$-th dimension of a vector or a vector-function, $a_0<a_1<\cdots<a_{N_a}$ are points of division, and $\mathbf{1}(\cdot)$ is the indicator function.
-From its denseness shown in lemma \ref{lemma:pwl}, the family of such piece-wise linear functions is expressive enough to model general element-wise non-linear invertible transformations.
+where $a_0<a_1<\cdots<a_{N_a}$ are the points of division, $\mathbf{I}(\cdot)$ is the indicator function, and $\{b,w_t:t=0,\dots,N_a\}$ is the set of learnable parameters.
+According to the denseness of piecewise linear functions in $C[0,1]$~\citep{shekhtman1982piecewise}, the family of such piece-wise linear functions is expressive enough to model general element-wise non-linear invertible transformations.

+\textbf{Network architectures.} \ We follow the architectures used in \citet{shen2020bidirectional}.
+Specifically, for such realistic data, we adopt the SAGAN~\citep{zhang2019self} architecture for $D$ and $G$.
+The $D$ network consists of three modules as shown in Figure~\ref{fig:arch_sagan}(a) and detailed described in \citet{shen2020bidirectional}.
+Architectures for network $G$ and $D_x$ are given in Figure~\ref{fig:arch_sagan}(b-c) and Table~\ref{tab:sagan}.
+The encoder architecture is the ResNet50~\citep{he2016deep} followed by a 4-layer MLP of size 1024 after ResNet's global average pooling layer.

-\textbf{Experimental details for baseline methods.} \ We reproduce the S-VAEs including S-VAE, S-$\beta$-VAE and S-TCVAE using $E$ and $G$ with the same architecture as ours and adopt the same optimization algorithm for training.
+\textbf{Experimental details for baseline methods.} \ We reproduce the S-VAEs including S-VAE, S-$\beta$-VAE and S-TCVAE using $E$ and $G$ with the same architectures as DEAR's and adopt the same optimization algorithm with same hyperparameters for training.
 The coefficient for the independence regularizer is set to 4 since we notice that setting a larger independence regularizer hurts disentanglement in the correlated case.
-For the supervised regularizer, we use $\lambda=1000$ for a balance of generative model and supervision.
-The ERM ResNet is trained using the same optimizer with a learning rate of $1\times10^{-4}$.
+We implement GraphVAE by ourselves using the same architectures (for the encoder and decoder) and optimizer as DEAR.
+The latent dependencies of GraphVAE consists of a bottom-up network (approximate $z|x$):